Skip to main content

 File size

-Enter a file size and choose the unit.
-Results update as you type.
-Toggle binary (1024) for how Windows and most OSes report size, or decimal (1000) for storage vendors and networks.
+Enter a size and unit; results update as you type.
+Use binary (1024) like most OSes, or decimal (1000) for vendor and network specs.

 Equivalent size